2010 United States Senate special election in Massachusetts: Finances

 As of 8 January 2010, Martha Coakley raised over US$5.2million in total, and had $937,383 cash on hand.
 Scott Brown had $367,150 cash on hand.
 Brown spent $450,000 on television advertisements, while Coakley spent $1.4million.
 A week before the general election, Brown raised $1.3 million from over 16,000 donors in a 24-hour fund-raising effort.
 Reports also indicated that Brown raised an average of $1 million per day the week prior to the election.
 This outpouring of support from the Internet and other givers offset what had been relatively less support from national Republican committees, who had decided not to target the race publicly.
 In the final fundraising push one of Brown's contributions for $5,000 came from David Koch, a wealthy activist and supporter of conservative causes and campaigns.
 Koch had also given the National Republican Senatorial Committee $30,400 in November 2009 and the Koch Industries PAC gave $15,000 to NRSC right before the January 2010 special election.

 Coakley admitted to making an "honest mistake" while filing the financial disclosure forms for her Senate run claiming to have no personal assets when in fact she had an account under her husband's name with over $200,000 and a personal Individual Retirement Account containing approximately $12,000.

 Approximately US$23 million was spent on the election.

 Debates

 All three candidates participated in the debates.
 The first was held on the Jim & Margery show in Boston on January 5, and broadcast by WTKK.
-The January 8 debate was held in Springfield, Massachusetts and broadcast by WGBY-TV.
-The final debate was held on January 11 at the Edward M. Kennedy Institute at the University of Massachusetts Boston.
+The January 8 debate was held in Springfield, Massachusetts and originating at WGBY-TV's studios, aired by them and its sister WGBH-TV-FM stations in Boston.
+The final debate was held on January 11 at the Edward M. Kennedy Institute at the University of Massachusetts Boston and carried live on TV and radio on multiple stations throughout the state, and both television debates aired nationwide live on C-SPAN.

 Endorsements

-The Boston Herald, the Cape Cod Times, The Eagle-Tribune, the Telegram & Gazette, The Sun The Martha's Vineyard Times, and The Salem News endorsed Brown for the general election, while The Boston Globe The Boston Phoenix, and the Watertown Tab & Press endorsed Coakley.
-Vicki Kennedy, wife of the late Senator Edward Kennedy, endorsed Coakley, along with other members of the Kennedy family, while former presidential candidates John McCain and Rudy Giuliani, Boston College legend and former NFL quarterback Doug Flutie, and Red Sox pitcher Curt Schilling endorsed Brown.
-Both former President Bill Clinton and President Barack Obama actively campaigned for Coakley in the final days of the campaign.
-Former governors Bill Weld and Mitt Romney also endorsed Brown, with Weld actively campaigning with him in places such as Quincy and Romney e-mailing supporters to get out the vote to turn out for Brown on Tuesday.
-The national Tea Party Express endorsed Brown.